Alwinator/aw-watcher-utilization/README.md

 [![Create releases for Linux and Windows](https://github.com/Alwinator/aw-watcher-utilization/actions/workflows/build-release.yml/badge.svg)](https://github.com/Alwinator/aw-watcher-utilization/actions/workflows/build-release.yml)
 [![stars](https://img.shields.io/github/stars/Alwinator/aw-watcher-utilization)](https://github.com/Alwinator/aw-watcher-utilization)

-An [Activity Watch](https://github.com/ActivityWatch/activitywatch) watcher that monitors CPU, RAM, disk, network, and sensor usage.
-It is basically a [psutil](https://github.com/giampaolo/psutil) wrapper for [Activity Watch](https://github.com/ActivityWatch/activitywatch).
+An [ActivityWatch](https://github.com/ActivityWatch/activitywatch) watcher that monitors CPU, RAM, disk, network, and sensor usage.
+It is basically a [psutil](https://github.com/giampaolo/psutil) wrapper for [ActivityWatch](https://github.com/ActivityWatch/activitywatch).
 I have only left out some information that was too detailed.

 It creates a data dump every n-seconds. (n can be changed in the config, default 5 seconds).
 Here is an example data dump:
 <details>